KurtKroeker/powershell/presentations/powershell_presentation_notes.md

 `Add-Member -InputObject $a -Name TestMethod -Value { Write-Host "You invoked me!" } -MemberType ScriptMethod`

-- Love working with JSON and CSV
+- Working with JSON and CSV

 PowerShell comes with niceties for working with data in XML, CSV and JSON format:

 `ConvertFrom-CSV` and `ConvertTo-Csv`
 `ConvertFrom-Json` and `ConvertTo-Json`

-`Format-Table` may be useful to you as well when you're trying to view data.
+`Format-Table` may be useful to you as well when you're trying to view tabular data.
+`Format-List` if you want to view items vertically

 - Love your API interactions